 Christopher Columbus was a very renowned Italian explorer who was also a navigator as well as a colonist.
 He reserved his name in history by completing four voyages traveling across the Atlantic Ocean.

-- He has also been known for leading the varied European expeditions to Central America, Caribbean as well as South America.
+- He has also been known for leading the varied European expeditions to Central America, the Caribbean as well as South America.

 - This personality discovered the sailing route towards the Americas.